Chuvash people: Genetics

 Physical anthropologists using the racial frameworks of the early 20th century saw the Chuvash as a mixed Finno-Ugric and Turkic people.
 An autosomal analysis (2015) detected an indication of Oghur and possibly Bulgar ancestry in modern Chuvash.
-These Oghur and Bulgar tribes brought the Chuvash language with them.
+These Oghur tribes brought the Chuvash language with them.
 Another study found some Finno-Ugric components in Chuvash people.

-In 2017 a full genome study found Chuvash largely show a Finno-Ugric genetic component despite having a common Turkic component with Bashkir and Tatar peoples.
-This study supported elite domination hypothesis among Volga Turkic populations.
+Phenotypically, there is no particular differences among the Chuvash, as more Caucasoid or more Mongoloid phenotypes can be found among all subgroups.
+In 2017, a full genome study found Chuvash largely show a Finno-Ugric genetic component despite having a small common Turkic component with Bashkir and Tatar peoples.
+This study supported language shift hypothesis among Chuvash population.

-A genomic research found that Chuvashes have a linear relationship between Northeastern Europe and Western Siberia.
-Volga-Uralic Turkic peoples (including Chuvashes, Tatars, and Bashkirs) displayed membership in the k5 cluster, which contained the Uralic populations.
-However, most of the time, the Volga Turkic peoples showed a higher combined presence of the “eastern components” k6 and k8 than did their geographic neighbors.
-In comparison with their neighbors, Chuvash has a foremost in the sharply increased frequency of haplogroups E and J which led geneticists to see the uniqueness of the gene pool.
-These haplogroups are typical to Near East and Caucasus.

-In mtDNA, Volga-Ural variants belonged to haplogroups H, U, T, J, W, I, R, and N1 characteristic of West Eurasian populations.
-The most frequent were haplogroups H (12–42%) which may related to Caucasus, and U (18–44%) which may found in North and Northeastern European populations.
-East Eurasian mtDNA types (A, B, Y, F, M, N9) were also observed.
-In this study, haplogroup U5, related to mesolithic WHG, was not only observed in the Finno-Ugric populations, it also occurred at a high frequency in Bashkirs, Tatars, and Chuvash.

 Culture

 They speak the Chuvash language and have some pre-Christian traditions.
 The Chuvash have specific patterns used in embroidery, which is found in their traditional clothing.
-Many people also use the Russian and Tatar language.
-Spoken in Chuvashia and nearby regions along the middle course of the Volga River, in the central part of European.
+Many people also use the Russian and Tatar languages, spoken in Chuvashia and nearby regions along the middle course of the Volga River, in the central part of European Russia.